PyConPL/Book/2017/presentations/django_in_the_real_world/text.md

     * **High availability:** it's a characteristic of systems which aims to ensure a certain level of operational performance, usually *uptime*, for a higher period of time;
-    * Low utilization of available resources.
+    * Low utilization of available resources;

 * **Scalability:** the capability of a system to process or handle a **growing** workload or its potential to be **enlarged** to accommodate that